-Very low numbers of seabirds are incidentally caught by southern blue whiting fisheries, averaging around 5 per year in recent years (Fig. 7).
-Most seabirds captured in the SBW fisheries are grey petrels, of which there are an estimated 53,000 breeding pairs on the Antipodes Islands and their conservation status in 2013 was moved from 'at risk-declining' to 'at risk - naturally uncommon' (Bell, 2013).
+Very low numbers of seabirds are incidentally caught by southern blue whiting fisheries, averaging around 5 per year in recent years, with the exception of 2018-19 when 37 were observed caught, of which 29 were released alive majority (27) of these captures were grey petrels .
+There were only 3 captures in 2019-20, all grey petrels (Fig. 7).
+An estimated 53,000 breeding pairs were estimated to be on the Antipodes Islands during a 2013 census and their conservation status in was moved from 'at risk-declining' to 'at risk - naturally uncommon' (Bell, 2013).

-Figure 7: Observed incidental captures of seabirds in southern blue whiting fisheries and capture rates per 100 tows, 2002-03 to 2017-18.
+Figure 7: Observed incidental captures of seabirds in southern blue whiting fisheries and capture rates per 100 tows, 2002-03 to 2019-20.

-In 2018-19 and 2019-20 there were seven and nine observed seabirds captures respectively in southern blue whiting trawl fisheries.
-As there is 100% observer coverage in these fisheries, there is a hight degree of confidence in these figures.
-This high level of observer coverage is scheduled to continue, as are the seabird mitigation measures guided by the updated NPOA seabirds (FNZ, 2020b,c,d,e).
+In 2020-21 there were no seabirds captures reported in southern blue whiting trawl fisheries (G. Lydon FNZ, pers. comm.), (Table 2).
+As there is very high observer coverage in these fisheries there is a hight degree of confidence in these figures.
+This high level of observer coverage is scheduled to continue, as are the seabird mitigation measures guided by the updated NPOA seabirds (FNZ, 2020, 2020a, 2020b, 2020c).